chobongun/OsParking_HW_jars/README.md

 For 3 device simulators, Camera, E-Board, GateBar, it includes similar files for each device type.

-Please use these files your benefit and give us a feedback, please.
+Please use these files for your benefit and give us any kind of feedback, please.

 Dr. Park Jongbum (CEO)

 jbpark03@gmail.com

 Open Source Parking Inc.

 www.osparking.com